freegeo/jmeta/README.md

 You can define a type with parameters.
 You can also specify default values.
 Using parameters you can tweak a type directly during the validation stage.

-*A note: I'm gonna use std in the following examples in order to simplify them, but that's definitely a wrong way to do so.
+*A note: I'm going to use std in the following examples in order to simplify them, but that's definitely a wrong way to do so.
 In real projects you always use namespaces.*

 ```erlang